-Highlights of the 2019-20 season include performances in Weill Recital Hall and Stern Auditorium at Carnegie Hall, Wigmore Hall, Alice Tully Hall of Lincoln Center, Liederabend and Sonatabend at The Juilliard School performing works by Jonathan Dove, Steve Mackey, Nico Muhly, John Musto, Hindemith, Gabriela Ortiz, Piazzolla, Prokofiev and more.
-In February of 2020, Ms. MacDonald will perform Steven Mackey's "Beautiful Passing" with the Juilliard Orchestra at Carnegie Hall conducted by David Robertson.
+Highlights of her recent appearances include performances in Weill Recital Hall and Stern Auditorium at Carnegie Hall, Wigmore Hall, Alice Tully Hall of Lincoln Center, Liederabend and Sonatabend at The Juilliard School performing works by Jonathan Dove, Steve Mackey, Nico Muhly, Hindemith, Gabriela Ortiz, Piazzolla, Prokofiev and more.
+In February of 2020, Ms. MacDonald performed Steven Mackey's "Beautiful Passing" with the Juilliard Orchestra at Carnegie Hall conducted by David Robertson.
 As a member of the Juilliard Orchestra, Ms. MacDonald made her debut as an orchestral pianist, performing Copland Symphony No. 3 under the baton of Carlos Miguel Prieto at Alice Tully Hall in December 2019.

-As a collaborator, Ms. MacDonald founded the Northwestern Trio in 2012, which won the MTNA state division and received Runner-up at the Regional Competition.
+As a collaborator, Ms. MacDonald founded the Northwestern Trio in 2012, which won the MTNA Chamber Competition Minnesota state division and received Runner-up at the Regional Competition.
 As a soloist, she was the youngest winner of the University of Northwestern – Saint Paul concerto competition performing Beethoven’s Concerto in C minor alongside the university’s orchestra in 2011.